 At one time, buying a huge house with a white picket fence was the ultimate dream.
-While many Americans still have that dream, more people are going in the opposite direction.
+While many Americans still have that dream, rising home prices drive people to explore different options.
 Instead of buying a huge, expensive home filled with lots of stuff, some people are downsizing, cleaning out their clutter, and living a simpler life in a tiny house.

-A tiny house is exactly what it sounds like – a house that is very tiny.
-We’re not talking about a one bedroom home that’s 1,000 square feet, either.
-A residential structure under 500 square feet is considered a tiny home, although there isn’t a set definition so some homes may be slightly larger.
+A tiny house is exactly what it sounds like – a very tiny house.
+We’re not talking about a one-bedroom home that’s 1,000 square feet, either.
+A residential structure under 500 square feet is considered a tiny home, although there isn’t a set definition, so some homes may be slightly larger.

 There are many different types of tiny houses.
 Some have wheels so they can be moved from place to place – perfect for the traveling homeowner.
 Others are stationary.
 Throughout the nation, there are tiny house communities.
 In other areas, some tiny house owners live completely off the grid.